opticdev/optic/docs/seamless-spec.md

 - **Human** **Readability tradeoff:** APIs are naturally represented as graphs.
 Don't believe us?
 Control-f and count how many times "$ref" occurs in your spec.
 It is difficult for humans to read a graph in linear text form, so API spec standards use trees to better communicate structure and relationships.
     - **Impact on machine readability:** This puts a huge burden on each toolmaker to resolve the $refs and rebuild a graph before anything interesting can be done with your spec.
 - **Human** **Writability tradeoff:** There are shorthands throughout spec standards today that try to make them easier to author.
 Examples include keywords that define authentication patterns and the use of $refs to aid in DRY (don't repeat yourself).
-    - **Impact on machine readability:** When the specification is not explicit and contains shorthands like 'bearer' for auth. or other semantics that are defined by the spec standards themselves, tools need to stay and current and re-implement the domain logic one their own.
+    - **Impact on machine readability:** When the specification is not explicit and contains shorthands like 'oath' for auth or other semantics that are defined by the spec standards themselves, tools need to stay and current and re-implement the domain logic on their own.
-    - **Impact on human readability:** API specs today are hard to read because the very features that make them more writable.
+    - **Impact on human readability:** API specs today are hard to read because of the very features that make them more writable.
 Seeing that a response is $ref: OrderType means I have to find OrderType, the three other types referenced there, and then build the flattened schema in my head.
 - **Machine Readability tradeoff:** To make an API specification readable by machines, they must use a strict syntax (JSON or YAML) and conform to a tightly specified schema.
     - **Impact on human readability:** JSON is not easy to read, especially when it is 10k + lines.
     - **Impact on human writability:** Nobody is born writing YAML or with perfect intuition about an API spec standard.
 Even experts spend a lot of time fighting the tooling.